• Skip to primary navigation

 Chocolate Topping

-In a heatproof bowl, place the chocolate and butter or oil, and zap in 20-30 second increments until the chocolate is melted, stirring after each interval.
+Step 1 - In a heatproof microwave-safe bowl, place the chocolate and butter or oil, and zap in 20-30 second increments until the chocolate is melted, stirring after each interval.
 Alternatively, melt the chocolate in a glass dish over a pot of water on the stove.
 Do not let the water touch the bottom of the glass bowl.
 Do not get water into the chocolate, the chocolate will seize.

 Whipping the butter and sugar together